logo for an-insurance-agents-career.com

 As a general rule, the lower social-economic segment of the market relies more on emotion to arrive at a buying decision, while the high-end market segment relies more on logic or facts.

 Taking this a step further, the upscale market places a heavier weight on the value or quality of the advice presented by a financial professional.
-This supports the basis of fee-based financial planning where clients are willing to pay for the valueadded – competent advice.
+This supports the basis of fee-based financial planning where clients are willing to pay for the value added – competent advice.

 Whether a fee-based planner or a commission based financial professional, it’s their advice that becomes their competitive distinction.
 Consumers do not want products per se; they want what the product will do for them.

 The point here is few sales are lost because a sales person didn’t have sufficient product knowledge to explain to a client why a particular life insurance product is the correct solution to their financial protection needs.
-Actually, the financial professional’s business knowledge, often confused with having product knowledge, is of paramount importance to the sales success.

 I attribute a 10% weight of a financial professional’s success to product knowledge.